 Please allow two full working days between requesting and collecting your prescription from the surgery.
-For deliveries and collection from a pharmacy please allow three working days.
+For deliveries and collection from a pharmacy please allow four working days.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).
 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.